 There are a lot of decisions we will make in our lives that aren’t discussed specifically in Scripture.
-For example… what college should I go to?
+For example… What college should I go to?
 Who should I marry?
 Should I stay at my current job or move on?
 But on the other hand, the Bible has a lot to say about life in general.
 Perhaps there’s a story from the Old Testament that is similar to yours?
 Or maybe there’s a basic biblical principle that could apply to your decision-making?
-If you want to know God’s will, the Scriptures are definitely the first place to start.
+If you want to know God’s will, the Scriptures are definitely a good place to start.

 - Take your concerns to God in prayer.